 💡 Fuel For Thought WA Running Podcast: Marathon prep myths, mistakes and must-dos In the lastest episode of the WA Running Podcast, I joined hosts Simon and Chris alongside Perth runners Nita Traeger and Matt “Smithie” Smith who are preparing for the upcoming Perth Running Festival.
 We dove into what really goes into race prep beyond the kilometers: how daily nutrition, training fuel, and recovery strategies shape performance on the big day.
 I shared practical insights on why fuelling is...

-15 days ago • 3 min read
+about 2 months ago • 3 min read

 💡 Fuel For Thought The endurance athlete’s guide to carb-loading Last week, I sat down with my friend and Running YouTuber Sota Maehara for a deep dive into one of the most misunderstood topics in endurance sport: carb-loading.
 Most runners think they’ve carb-loaded… until they try doing it properly.
 We break down what carb-loading actually means, the science behind it, and why it’s about so much more than eating a big bowl of pasta the night before your race.
 From timing, portion sizes, and...